Roderick R. Allen: Personal life

+In 1968, Allen married his second wife, Eleanor Elsie Erickson Morris (1902–1992).
+Morris was the widow of Col. Paul H. Morris.

 During his Army career, Roderick Allen was considered an outstanding marksman.
-In 1921-22, he was a member of the national Cavalry-Engineering Rifle Team.
+In 1921–22, he was a member of the national Cavalry-Engineering Rifle Team.
 In 1923 he won the Distinguished Marksmanship Medal as a member of the national Cavalry Rifle Team.
 In 1929, he was the Captain of the Cavalry Rifle and Pistol Team.

 Decorations

-Major General Allen´s ribbon bar:
+Major General Allen's ribbon bar: